3 Ways to Fix Bad Pool Header in Windows 10

 Method 3: Get rid of your Anti Malware software

+Fix the bad pool header!
 Malware program mishaps happen all the time.
-Sometimes, an aggressive algorithm might be misled into deleting a critical driver or something, by confusing it with an actual harmful virus.
-Even prominent malware fighters such as Malware Bytes has done this before, and might still be doing it in your system right now.
+Sometimes, an aggressive algorithm might be misled into deleting a critical driver or something by confusing it with an actual harmful virus.
+Even prominent malware fighters like Malware Bytes have done this before and might still be doing it in your system.

 {Solved} Fix Unmountable Boot Volume (STOP: 0x000000ED)